-The negative capital expenditure variance of £191,177 is due to the replacing of vehicles and equipment, and land and property additions identified in a long term plan and covered by provisions.
+The negative capital expenditure variance of (£988,184) is due to the purchase of Livesey House, replacing of vehicles and equipment, and land and property additions identified in a long term plan and

-There is a negative net variance on movement of earmarked reserves compared to the budget due to more receipts of CIL, S106 not spent and subsequently earmarked as reserves in the year.
+There is a positive net variance on movement of earmarked reserves compared to the budget as more taken out of reserves than added in the year.

-The total income and expenditure deficit of £81,562 was carried forward to the General Fund per the Statement of Reserves on page 23.
+The total income and expenditure surplus of £1,270 was carried forward to the General Fund per the Statement of Reserves on page 23.